 In 1994, President Bill Clinton signed Executive Order 12898, which directed federal agencies to identify and address policies and programs that had disproportionately high negative impacts on the health and environments of low-income people and people of color.
 The executive order also directed federal agencies to identify ways to prevent discrimination based on race, color, or national origin in federally funded health and environmental programs.

-Continuing the Fight for Justice
+Continuing the Fight for Environmental Justice

 Ben Crump Law, PLLC helps people across the United States who suffered harm by the actions of others seek justice.
 We file class action lawsuits to hold those in positions of power accountable for their actions.
-Call our office at (800) 959-1444 to speak with a member of our team about how we may be able to assist you and others in your community who have been impacted by environmental injustice.
+Call our office to speak with a member of our team about how we may be able to assist you and others in your community who have been impacted by environmental injustice.